nirkopler/FactoryManagmentProject/README.md

 * added add shift to employee page and action
 * added in server (employeesBL) searchEmployee function
 * added search to employee main page
+* added ChotaCSS for easy and productive UI

 ### 7/6/2021
 * added departments page with table